anbagam1999/web/about-us/our-story.md

 Considering the increasing numbers of abandoned mentally ill destitutes within the limits of Chennai , the trustees decided to have another branch within the city and accordingly a place in OTTERI CHENNAI was taken on rent , this home provides shelter to abandoned women only .

+### Current Status

+As of 2024, we have around 400 inmates which include abandoned senior citizens.

+A modern kitchen project is under construction in our Thirunilai - Vichur home funded by the AZIM PREMJI FOUNDATION.

+Further, another project is underway to construct a home in for 300 inmates in Devandhavakkam, Thiruvallur District, Tamil Nadu.

+Thus, our efforts to reach and contribute is an ongoing process with the kind support of donors like you.

 </section><section>